• Home

 Why is my alfredo sauce too thin?

-Don’t panic yet — let it rest off the heat for 3-5 minutes first.
-It looks runny right off the stove and thickens significantly as it sits.
-That’s normal.
-If it’s still thin after resting, it didn’t reduce long enough.
-Put it back on low heat and whisk for another 2-3 minutes.
+There is no need to panic!
+Let it rest off the heat for an additional 3-5 minutes.
+It may look runny right off the stove, but give it some time, it will thicken significantly.
+That is quite normal.
+And, if it’s still thin after resting, it means it probably didn’t reduce long enough.
+If that is the case, put it back on low heat and whisk for another 2-3 minutes.

 Why is my alfredo sauce grainy?